segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 ### Sources

-In addition to 2 sources for Flex events that is auto-created during setup, you can create an additional 4 sources.
+In addition to 2 sources for Flex events that are auto-created during setup, you can create an additional 4 sources.

 These sources are limited to the following types:
   - [Salesforce CRM](/docs/connections/sources/catalog/cloud-apps/salesforce/){:target="_blank"}